ubitquity/smartescrow/README.md

 # Ubitquity's SmartEscrow Demo UI/UX software.
 Copyright (c) 2021-2022, UBITQUITY, LLC.

 Version 1.0 User and Administration menu demos to tie into title/escrow companies, insurance underwriters, and banks in the United States of America.
 Our APIs and other backend Intellectual Property (IP) remains closed source.
-We welcome all outside collaboration to our UI/UX demo.
+We welcome all outside collaboration to our demo UI/UX.